 Pollutants in glaucous gulls

-The glaucous gull is the most abundant of the large gulls in the Arctic.
-It is at the top of the food chain and important food items are benthic fauna, fish, carrion, and eggs and chicks of other seabirds.
-Since persistent organic pollutants increase up the food chain, the glaucous gull is exposed to excessively high amounts of pollutants.
+The glaucous gull is at the top of the food chain and exposed to excessively high amounts of persistent organic pollutants.
+It is the most abundant of the large gulls in the Arctic, and its important food items are benthic fauna, fish, carrion, and eggs and chicks of other seabirds.

 Individual blood samples from glaucous gulls are analysed.
 The blood is centrifuged and the light-coloured part (the blood plasma) is analysed for pollutants.